Ms Heli Gittins

 +44 1248 388647 (International)

-Part Time Teaching Associate - module organiser for Strategic Environmental Management and Green Technology; deputy director of the MSc in Environmental and Business Management; contributor to Making of Snowdonia, Principles of Conservation and Renewable Energy modules.
+My primary role is as module organiser for DXX-4524 Strategic Environmental Management and DXX-4525 Green Technologies on the MSc in Environmental and Business Management and MBA Environmental Mangement; I contribute to a range of School of Natural Sciences modules (e.g. Making of Snowdonia, Principles of Conservation and Renewable Energy) and supervise postgraduate dissertation projects.

 Post-graduate researcher in nature and wellbeing – evaluating the benefits of woodland activity programme provision on personal wellbeing and investigating socio-geographic dimensions of woodland use and access.
 A cross-disciplinary PhD between the School of Natural Sciences and the School of Psychology, funded by the KESS programme in partnership with The Woodland Trust and Actif Woods Wales.